-We aim to leverage emerging hardware capabilities for fine-grained protection to build the first, efficient secure compilers for realistic programming languages, both low-level (the C language) and high-level (ML and F, a dependently-typed variant).
-These compilers will provide a secure semantics for all programs and will ensure that high-level abstractions cannot be violated even when interacting with untrusted low-level code.
-To achieve this level of security without sacrificing efficiency, our secure compilers will target a tagged architecture, which associates a metadata tag to each word and efficiently propagates and checks tags according to software-defined rules.
-We will experimentally evaluate and carefully optimize the efficiency of our secure compilers on realistic workloads and standard benchmark suites.
-We will use property-based testing and formal verification to provide high confidence that our compilers are indeed secure.
-Formally, we will construct machine-checked proofs of full abstraction with respect to a secure high-level semantics.
-This strong property complements compiler correctness and ensures that no machine-code attacker can do more harm to securely compiled components than a component in the secure source language already could.
+We aim to leverage emerging hardware capabilities for fine-grained protection to build the first, efficient secure compilation chains for realistic low-level programming languages (the C language, and Low a safe subset of C embedded in F for verification [71]).
+These compilation chains will provide a secure semantics for all programs and will ensure that high-level abstractions cannot be violated even when interacting with untrusted low-level code.
+To achieve this level of security without sacrificing efficiency, our secure compilation chains target a tagged architecture [50], which associates a metadata tag to each word and efficiently propagates and checks tags according to software-defined rules.
+We hope to experimentally evaluate and carefully optimize the efficiency of our secure compilation chains on realistic workloads and standard benchmark suites.
+We are also using property-based testing and formal verification to provide high confidence that our compilation chains are indeed secure.
+Formally, we are constructing machine-checked proofs of a new security criterion we call robustly safe compilation, which is defined as the preservation of safety properties even against an adversarial context [46], [47].
+This strong criterion complements compiler correctness and ensures that no machine-code attacker can do more harm to securely compiled components than a component already could with respect to a secure source-level semantics.